luxonis/depthai-docs-website/source/pages/faq.rst

 this **effective** minimum distance is higher than the **actual** minimum distance as a result of the stereo camera field of views.
 For example, the objects will be fully out of the field of view of both grayscale cameras when less than `5.25cm
 <https://www.google.com/search?ei=GapBX-y3BsuxtQa3-YaQBw&q=%3Dtan%28%2890-71%2F2%29*pi%2F180%29*7.5%2F2&oq=%3Dtan%28%2890-71%2F2%29*pi%2F180%29*7.5%2F2&gs_lcp=CgZwc3ktYWIQAzoECAAQR1DZkwxYmaAMYPilDGgAcAF4AIABS4gB1AKSAQE1mAEAoAEBqgEHZ3dzLXdpesABAQ&sclient=psy-ab&ved=0ahUKEwisqPat-6_rAhXLWM0KHbe8AXIQ4dUDCAw&uact=5>`__
-from the :ref:`BW1098OBC <bw1098obc>`), but that is closer than the hyperfocal distance of the grayscale cameras (which is 19.6cm), so the actual minimum depth is this hyperfocal distance.
+from the `OAK-D <https://docs.luxonis.com/projects/hardware/en/latest/pages/BW1098OAK.html>`__), but that is closer than the hyperfocal distance of the grayscale cameras (which is 19.6cm), so the actual minimum depth is this hyperfocal distance.

 Accordingly, to calculate the minimum distance for this mode of operation, use the following formula: